Latest updates TRAIN#ER

 The Focus Groups

-Focus Groups will be meetings to discuss the current ER training framework, its strengths and weaknesses, challenges, and options for action.
+Focus Groups are meetings to discuss the current ER training framework, its strengths and weaknesses, challenges, and options for action.
 Targeted to a wide spectrum of stakeholders in ER, Focus Groups aim to obtain precise and specific opinions and recommendations in ER training, and will contribute to the community of practice and the project outcomes

 A workshop will be held to identify the current available offer of ER training at differentscales.
 A community of practice (CoP) in ER will be designed and outlined for future implementation.
 A CoP is a group of people who “share a concern or a passion for something they do and learn how to do it better as they interact regularly”.